-Thought Adjuster: “When Jesus spoke about the poor in spirit, he did not mean the witless.
-He was bringing attention to a desirable attitude conducive to a rich spiritual life.
-Only the humble at heart are teachable, as they candidly admit to their ignorance and deficiencies, eager to make up for these lacks.
+Thought Adjuster: “When Jesus spoke about the poor in spirit, he did not mean the witless but was bringing attention to a desirable attitude conducive to a rich spiritual life.
+Only the humble at heart are teachable, as they candidly admit to their ignorance and deficiencies and are eager to make up for these lacks.

-Condescending individuals are so full of themselves that they leave no room for Spirit to work wonders in their hearts.
-Their spiritual entitlement and oversized ego jeopardize the maturation of their spiritual self—rightfully identified as the higher self, not the lesser one.
+Condescending individuals are so self-imbued that they leave no room for the Divine to work wonders in their hearts.
+Their spiritual entitlement and oversized egos jeopardize the maturation of their spiritual self—rightfully identified as the higher self, not the lesser one.

 How teachable are you?
 Your receptivity to higher input cannot but enhance the quality of your human experience.
 How could the Great IQ whose you are the brain-child steer you toward the happy fulfillment of your glorious destiny if you lend a deaf ear to Its best-intended suggestions?”